-I hate calling a plumber for help.
-I realize that most are probably honest professionals, but I also know that a few might try dodgy tricks to overcharge.
-So just placing the phone call makes me uncomfortable.
+Many of us hate calling a plumber for help.
+Most plumbers are honest professionals, but we worry that a few might try dodgy tricks to overcharge us.
+So just placing the phone call makes us uncomfortable.

 1. Working unlicensed and uninsured